-FIP for lobster fishery in Newfoundland & Labrador ready for next phase
+FIP on Newfoundland lobster fishery in phase 4

 Royal Greenland introduced Canadian lobster as part of our high-quality, North Atlantic seafood range back in 2018, where a basic setup enabled us to offer raw frozen lobster.
 Since then, the ambitions and market demand for Canadian hard-shell lobster has grown and our facilities for lobster production now include three production units located in Conche, Southern Harbour and New Harbour in Newfoundland.
 With this set-up, Royal Greenland can offer raw, cooked and live lobster worldwide.

 The growth and demand for the Canadian hard-shell lobster has sparked the desire to develop the fishery further.

 Based on an MSC pre-assessment, a working group was set up to look at the framework for addressing the necessary improvements in the fishery.

 About the MSC process